 Syracuse Crunch, Laval Rocket Game Postponed

-SYRACUSE, N.Y. - The American Hockey League today announced that due to league COVID-19 protocols affecting the Syracuse Crunch, their game scheduled for tonight vs. Laval (AHL Game #379) has been postponed.
+SYRACUSE, N.Y. - The American Hockey League today announced that due to league COVID-19 protocols affecting the Syracuse Crunch, their game scheduled for Wednesday, Dec.
+29 at Laval (AHL Game #418) has been postponed.

 The Crunch organization continues to follow enhanced protocols at the direction of team medical staff and the AHL.